Leased Line Vs. Dedicated Line Comparison Amp Difference

 An optical line termination (OLT), also called an optical line terminal, is a device which serves as the service provider endpoint of a.
 It provides two main functions: 1. to perform conversion between the electrical signals used by the service provider's equipment and the signals used by the passive optical network.

-• How to check the incoming line in a distribution box
+• Branch line distribution box

 [PDF Version]